How to choose the best outdoor projector for 2024

 This neat little portable projector is unlikely to win any awards for its specs but stands out for its size and ease of use.
 It has been made with wireless streaming in mind and can connect to devices using Wi-Fi, USB-C and HDMI.
 It’s 480p and has 200 ANSI Lumen, so it would definitely need to be dark outside to get a decent image, but the GV1 has a 3-hour battery life – and even doubles as a Bluetooth speaker.

 The Optoma GT1080e has an impressive spec sheet that should mean it performs well in both ambient light and dark conditions – perfect for outdoors.
 It’s short-throw, can project up to 300 inches, has 3000 lumens and a 25000:1 contrast ratio.
 The GT1080e has a resolution of 1920 x 1080 (HD) and can even display 3D content.

 Great for 4K gaming: BenQ TK850

 If money is no object and you want a stunning 4K experience from your projector, then the BenQ TK850 could be the one for you.
 With 3000 ANSI lumens, 3840 x 2160 resolution (Ultra HD), HDR and a large 30,000:1 contrast ratio – the BenQ TK850 is a beast of a projector with a highly impressive skill set.
-Good timing for any Olympics fans with a large budget: the TK850 has a dedicated sports mode that enhances picture and sound during games.
+Good timing for any sports fans with a large budget: the TK850 has a dedicated sports mode that enhances picture and sound during games.
 The downside is that it lacks streaming features.

 Great for mid-range price/high lumen: Optoma HD145X

-The Optoma HD145X is a mid-range projector that offers fantastic brightness – 3600 lumens – for under £500.
+The Optoma HD145X is a mid-range projector that still offers fantastic brightness – a large 3600 lumens – for under £500.
 It projects up to 301 inches, is 1080p Full HD resolution and can display 3D content.
-It’s a long throw model with a 25,000:1 contrast ratio, has a 5-watt speaker and comes with one HDMI port.
+It's a long throw model with a 25,000:1 contrast ratio, has a five-watt speaker and comes with a single HDMI port.